siefkenj/IBLODEs/book/typst/modules/module1.typ

 In general, _there is no algorithm for solving differential equations_.
 Fortunately, it is easy to check whether any particular function is a solution to a differential equation, since there _is_ an algorithm to differentiate functions
-#footnote([
+#footnote(
+  [
-  More specifically, there is an algorithm to differentiate the _elementary_ functions, those functions formed by compositions, sums, products, and quotients of polynomials, trig, exponentials, and logs.
+    More specifically, there is an algorithm
+    to differentiate the _elementary_ functions, those functions formed by compositions, sums, products, and quotients of polynomials, trig, exponentials, and logs.
-]).
+  ],
+).
 Because of this, _guess and check_ will be our primary method for solving differential equations.

 However, there are a few techniques to solve specific differential equations.
 These techniques hinge on being able to integrate some functions related to the differential equation.